zchen565/zeta/README.md

 2. encapsulation (further encap and import of other libs)
 3. tcp server (build our tcp server with epoll, coroutine)
 4. rpc server (build our rcp server with protobuf or self class)
-5. head to paxos (paxos, multi-paxos, raft)
+5. head to distributed service (paxos, multi-paxos, raft)